-Our current RCIA cycle began in September 2019 and concludes at Pentecost 2020.
-Our next RCIA cycle will begin in September 2020.
+Our next RCIA cycle will begin soon.
 Register your interest now.

 Why become Catholic?

 Every year hundreds of people decide to become Catholic, and each one has their own special story.
 Each is drawn to the Church by different experiences and circumstances.

 St Augustine, a great Saint of the Church, said, "Our hearts are restless, O Lord, until they rest in you."
 The desire for God is written in the human heart, because humankind is created by God and for God; and God never ceases to draw all humanity to himself.
 Only in God will we find the truth and happiness we long for.

 The journey towards God is found through Jesus Christ.
 He is "God-with-us," God in the flesh.
 He reveals God to us: "To see me is to see the Father" (Jn 14:9).
 The Church is Jesus' own Body.
 It is the place where God and humanity meet.